sgladkoff/goldpan-ru/docs/interpretisto.md

 As an **Attendee (Event Remote)**, you can see and hear what the users with the **Presenter** and **Participant** roles are streaming in video and audio, as well as monitor the chat.
 This role provides no streaming or chat input.

 If the conference has interpretation enabled, you will be able to choose your preferred language in order to filter out the users with the **Interpreter** role that are translating into that language.
-Any other audio will be reduced in volume to 30%, by default (you can change this in the Options).
+Any other audio will be reduced in volume to 30%, by default (you can change this in the Options), when the **Interpreter** is speaking.
+A green light will appear on your **Turn interpretation on/off** UI button if an **Interpreter** of the appropriate language pair is online.

 if you are an **Attendee (Event Remote)**, you won't be asked to provide any extra information when logging in.